gbvalor/bufr2synop/README.md

 A numeric value for heigh of base clouds can be coded in two ways.
 And there some few more examples.

-Since version 0.23.0 the old support for supress the legacy code to support bufrdc ECMAWF library has been supressed.
+Since version 0.23.0 the old support for supress the legacy code to support bufrdc ECMWF library has been supressed.

 In this package, the included library **bufrdeco** to decode **BUFR** files has been completed and